 The Rolling Stones 1972 Tour is the stuff of legend — debauchery in full swing, the epitome of sex, drugs and rock ‘n’ roll.
 More than four decades later, Cuervo tequila pays homage to the group’s hedonistic past in a new commercial.
+The video for the commercial has been taken down on YouTube so we are unable to offer it here.

 According to National Geographic, Mick Jagger was first introduced to the golden elixir at a party shortly before the tour.
 “Mick came up to the bar and asked for a margarita,” recalled Bobby Lozoff, the man behind the Tequila Sunrise.
 “I asked him if he had ever tried a Tequila Sunrise, he said no, I built him one and they started sucking them up.
 After that, they took them all across the country.”
 In his 2010 autobiography, Life, Keith Richards said the 1972 road show was known as “the cocaine and Tequila Sunrise tour.”